-As required under FASB Accounting Standards Update No. 2015-03, amortization expense of \$719 has been included with interest expense in the statement of activities for 2018.
-There were no debt issuance costs for 2017.
+As required under FASB Accounting Standards Update No. 2015-03, amortization expense for the years ended December 31, 2019 and 2018 amounted to \$2,156 and \$719, respectively and have been included with interest expense in the statement of activities for each year.
 The unamortized deferred financing costs have been included as a reduction of the long term debt (See Note 9).